 H.S.
 Diploma/GED required

-- Demonstrates interpersonal skills to interact effectively with healthcare providers, community agencies, patients, and families with diverse opinions, values, and religious and cultural ideals.
+- Demonstrates customer focused interpersonal skills to interact in an effective manner with practitioners, the interdisciplinary health care team, community agencies, patients, and families with diverse opinions, values, and religious and cultural ideals.

 - Demonstrates ability to function effectively in a fluid, dynamic and rapidly changing environment.

 - Demonstrates leadership qualities including time management, verbal and written communication skills, listening skills, problem solving, critical thinking, analysis skills and decision-making, priority setting, work delegation, and work organization.

 - Demonstrates ability to develop positive, longitudinal relationships and set appropriate boundaries with patients/families.